 First published on MSDN on Nov 29, 2018

 In this sixth blog entry, we'll continue to explore the Azure Data Architecture Guide.
-The previous entries in this blog series are:
+The entries for this blog series are:

 Like the previous post, we'll work from a technology implementation seen directly in our customer engagements.
 The example can help lead you to the ADAG content to make the right technology choices for your business.